taraak/pita/temperature_annealing/README.md

 an example `.env.example` file for convenience.
 Note that to use wandb we require that you set WANDB_ENTITY in your `.env` file.

-We have also provided a checkpoint for the pre-trained DEM model tranined at temperature 2.0 and used in the experiments in the paper [here](https://github.com/necludov/feynman-kac-diffusion/blob/boltzmann_sampling_public/runner/pretrained_dem_ckpts/epoch_179.ckpt).
+We have also provided a checkpoint for the pre-trained DEM model trained at temperature 2.0 and used in the experiments in the paper [here](https://github.com/necludov/feynman-kac-diffusion/blob/boltzmann_sampling_public/runner/pretrained_dem_ckpts/epoch_179.ckpt).

-To run an experiment, e.g., LJ-13 inference, with temperature annealed to 1.5, from the temperature_annealing folder, you can run on the command line
+To run an experiment, e.g., LJ-13 inference, with temperature annealed to 1.5, from the `temperature_annealing/runner` folder, you can run on the command line

 ```bash
 python src/eval.py model=tempdem ckpt_path=pretrained_dem_ckpts/epoch_179.ckpt experiment=lj13_tempdem_1.5